ustc-compiler/2025/README.md

 ```

 See [Prettier Doc: Editor Integration](https://prettier.io/docs/en/editors.html) and [AutoCorrect: VS Code Extension](https://github.com/huacnlee/autocorrect#vs-code-extension) for editor intergration.

+> Type Ctrl+Shift+P and "show recommended extensions" to see these extensions and install them.
+VSCode might pop up a window.
+Just install these extensions.

 You should **format markdown files before commit**: